Frames and Foundation

 The basics

 Frames are the oblong structures that hang in the hive on which bees make comb for storing honey or for growing eggs, larvae, pupae (brood).
 Frames come in various sizes to fit different hives.
 The default meaning of a wooden national frame is DN4 with wax foundation.
 The commonest plastic frames have plastic foundation surrounded by a wooden frame.
-Once you’ve learnt to assemble frames, that is all you need to know..

 Manley – make it easier to uncap honeycombs.

-Hoffman – normal!
+Hoffman – most commonly used.

 No foundation - starter stick, strip, no strip